Madame-Aehm/CAB-Project-4-Spikes/spike19/notes.md

 "type": "module"
 ```

-- All this does is remove the need to 'require', instead you can just use 'import' the same way we've been using in React.
+- All this does is remove the need to 'require' packages, instead you can just use 'import' the same way we've been using in React.
 A package.json "type" value of "module" tells Node.js to interpret **.js** files within that package as using [ES module syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).

 - While we're on the package.json, we can add a script to start our server.
 Under the 'scripts' property, add a 'start' sub-property and give it the value 'nodemon index.js':